 The National Space Technology Programme is a capability programme encouraging the development of space technology in the UK space sector.
 The programme offers support by funding industry, academia and other (not for profit) government institutions, who are looking to develop technology and build new capabilities for the UK Space sector.

-The Satellite Launch Programme is helping to grow the UK space sector by enabling two new domestic markets:
+The UK’s satellite launch programme is helping to grow the UK space sector by enabling two new domestic markets:

 Both markets will require the development of UK based spaceports, supply chains and supporting services.
 This will create growth, employment and opportunity, for local communities, UK industry and academia.